The Top 5 Big Data Solutions to Get Your Project into Production

-In this blog post, we will walk through what you can do to use big data automation to overcome the top 5 technical challenges that block organizations from fully taking advantage of big data.
+In this blog post, we will walk through big data solutions that you can use for big data automation to overcome the top 5 data preparation challenges that block organizations from fully taking advantage of big data.
 The good news is that you no longer need an army of experts to make this all work.
 There has been a ton of investment in the space to automate away the complexity, and make it possible to build end-to-end big data pipelines with little to no big data or Hadoop expertise.

 If you haven’t read the previous blog, there is no need to go back and reread it.
 I have included the problem and the response altogether in this post.
 Here are our top 5 technical reasons that big data projects don’t make it into production AND, what you can do about it:

 Challenge 1 : Can’t load data fast enough to meet SLAs.

 While tools like sqoop support parallelization for data ingest to get data from legacy sources into a data lake, you need an expert to make it work.
 How do you partition the data?
 Do you need to run 10 mappers or 20?
 How do you know?
 If you can’t properly parallelize the ingest of data, ingestion tasks that could be done in an hour can take 10 to 20 times longer.
 The problem is that most people don’t know how to tune this properly.

 - Solution: First of all, don’t hand code a solution here.
 There are many vendors tackling this problem on top of Hadoop and Spark, so you don’t have to write a bunch of code to solve the data ingest problem.
 You have some choice in this area, and while I of course think that Infoworks is the best, you really do have some options here, so absolutely under no circumstances should you be hand coding.